-- 13. (1) Every transport authority must- - (a) conduct its affairs in an effective, economic and efficient manner so as to optimise the use of its resources in addressing the land transport needs of the community in its area and those traveling to and from that area; - (b) conduct its financial affairs in an accountable and transparent manner and have proper accounting records kept in accordance with generally accepted accounting practice; - c) prepare a financial plan as an integral part of its transport plans; - (d) structure and manage its planning, administration and budgeting processes in a manner that gives priority to the basic transport needs of the community in its area and those having to be moved to and from that area, and that supports the implementation of national and provincial transport policy; - (e) manage its financial resources in a manner that enables it to meet its objectives 5 and make them sustainable; and - (f) regularly monitor and assess its progress in achieving the objectives set out in its transport plans. - (2) Subject to the approval of the governing body, the chief executive officer of the transport authority must open an account in the name of the authority with a registered banking institution in which all moneys received by the authority are to be deposited and from which its expenses are to be paid. - (3) Every transport authority must establish and maintain an internal audit and control system with a view to ensuring proper financial control. - (4) A transport authority, in awarding contracts for goods and services, must apply a 60 system which is fair, equitable, transparent, competitive and cost-effective, and which is in accordance with the Preferential Procurement Policy Framework Act, 2000 (Act No. 4 of 2000), and relevant provisions of the Local Government Transition Act, 1993 (Act No. 209 of 1993), which will apply with the changes required by the context.
+- 13. (1) Every transport authority must- - (a) conduct its affairs in an effective, economic and efficient manner so as to optimise the use of its resources in addressin; the land transport needs of the 40 community in its area and those traveling to and from that area; - (b) conduct its financial affairs in an accountab e and transparent manner and have proper accounting records kept in acco 'dance with generally accepted accounting practice; - (c) prepare a financial plan as an integral part of its transport plans; - (d) structure and manage its planning, administration and budgeting processes in a manner that gives priority to the basic trans ort needs of the community in its area and those having to be moved to and from that area, and that supports the implementation of national and provincia transport policy; - (e) manage its financial resources in a manner that enables it to meet its objectives and make them sustainable; and - (f) regularly monitor and assess its progress in ac neving the objectives set out in its transport plans. - (2) Subject to the approval of the governing body, the chief executive officer of the transport authority must open an account in the name of the authority with a registered 55 banking institution in which all moneys received by the authority are to be deposited and from which its expenses are to be paid. - (3) Every transport authority must establish and maint un an internal audit and control system with a view to ensuring proper financial control system which is fair, equitable, transparent, competitive and cost-effective, and which is in accordance with the Preferential Procurement Policy Framework Act, 2000 (Act No. 4 of 2000), and relevant provisions of the Local Government Transition Act, 1993 (Act No. 209 of 1993), which will apply with the changes required by the context.